harshvardhan2707/RentDEX-java/README.md

-# RentDEX-java
+# RentDEX-java - An apartment renting GUI for clients and landlords made using java with MySQL as the
+database.
-Run the login-page.java file and your project should work.
+Run the login-page.java file and your project should work!